Fractal Intersections and Products via Algorithmic Dimension: Intersections of Fractals

 \section{Intersections of Fractals}

 In this section we prove Theorem~\ref{thm:hausint}.
-We then use a symmetric argument to prove the corresponding statement for packing dimension, which is known~\cite{Falc94}.
-For the case where $E,F\subseteq\R^n$ are Borel sets, Theorem~\ref{thm:hausint} was shown in its present form by Falconer~\cite{Falc90}.
-Closely related results, which also place restrictions on $E$ and $F$, were proven earlier by Mattila~\cite{Matt84,Matt85} and Kahane~\cite{Kaha86}. { {\ref{thm:hausint}} \begin{thm} For all $E,F\subseteq\R^n$, and for almost every $z\in\R^n$,
+We then use a symmetric argument to give a new proof of the corresponding statement for packing dimension, which was originally proved by Falconer~\cite{Falc94}.
+The case of Theorem~\ref{thm:hausint} in which $E,F\subseteq\R^n$ are Borel sets was also proved by Falconer~\cite{Falc14}.
+The special case where $E\subseteq\R^2$ is a Borel set and $F$ is a vertical line is Marstrand's slicing theorem~\cite{Mars54,BisPer16}.
+Closely related results, which also place restrictions on $E$ and $F$, were proved by Mattila~\cite{Matt84,Matt85} and Kahane~\cite{Kaha86}. { {\ref{thm:hausint}} \begin{thm} For all $E,F\subseteq\R^n$, and for (Lebesgue) almost all $z\in\R^n$,